garjust/chessv2/src/chess/README.md

 ## TODO

-- Remove dead move code it is confusing me (piece-movement?)
 - Pre-compute SquareControlObjects for all rays/moves so that objects are not created when assembling sets of SquareControlObjects
 - Refactor "Move" types to be subsets of each other for duck typing